Jacobikinz/CICS-Consultant/docs/final.md

 ## URL Routes/Mappings:

 - html/about.html
+  - This is the about us page
 - html/home.html
+  - This is the homepage which houses the main quiz
 - html/login.html
+  - Page where users can log in to their accounts
 - html/profile.html
-  - login authentication required (email and password)
+  - Login authentication required (email and password)
+  - Page that displays user information
 - html/signup.html
+  - Page where users can register and create an account
 - html/fields.html
+  - This is the fields overview page

 ## Authentication/Authorization: